10/29/2024

 Kush Patel

 Thanks, everyone.
-That concludes our third quarter 2024 earnings conference call.
+That concludes our third quarter 2020 for earnings conference call.
 Have a great day.

 speaker

-And again, that will conclude today's conference.
+And again, this That will conclude today's conference.
 Thank you for your participation.

 Disclaimer